-- Represented Teva Canada Limited in quantification of damages following a patent validity action (2016 FC 593); and currently representing Teva Canada Limited in an action to quantify Section 8 damages under the PM(NOC) Regulations
+- Represented Teva Canada Limited as Defendant in an action for quantification of damages following a patent validity action (2016 FC 593, aff’d 2018 FCA 33)

-- Represented Suncor Energy Inc. in a patent infringement and validity suit involving environmental remediation technology for the oil sands.
+- Represented Suncor Energy Inc. as Defendant in a patent infringement and validity suit involving environmental remediation technology for the oil sands.
 (Federal Court T-1749-11).